futel/twilio-sip-server/README-deploy.md

 # Add configuration for a new SIP client

 We need at least one SIP client, of course.
-When we add a new one, we create a phone number and a credential in the credential list in Twilio, and we update the extensions asset in the Twilio Service.
+When we add a new one, we create a Twilo phone number, create a credential in the Twilio credential, and update the extensions asset source in the Twilio Service.
 If there is an unused phone number, credential, and asset item, they can be re-used instead of creating a new one.

 ## Create a phone number